ultraxion/ionic-location-selector-example/README.md

 ### Attributes

-You can also pass some attribute on each selector that override global configuration
+You can also pass some attributes on each selector that override global configuration

 - **placeholder** _[ string ]_ default value : 'My location'
 - **showClearButton** _[ boolean ]_ default value : true